 The popularity of outdoor living spaces has never been higher here in Georgia.
 Families are spending more time in the backyard, sparking sales of quality outdoor appliances, like natural gas-fueled grills, patio heaters and fire pits.

-As these new appliances arrive on decks and patios, Walton Gas consumers are being confronted with a problem: how to provide a steady supply of gas to multiple appliances at once.
+As new appliances arrive on decks and patios in time for cooler weather, Walton Gas consumers are being confronted with a problem: how to easily provide a steady supply of gas to multiple appliances.
 Installing a convenience gas outlet is the solution.

 The convenience gas outlet, or gas “plug,” offers an easy way to connect outdoor appliances to a natural gas supply.
 It looks and functions much like an electrical outlet.
 A built-in ring makes connecting and disconnecting quick and easy.